ramirezfx/docker-jekyll/README.md

 ## Build your project:

-If you want to build your project, navigate to your project folder as described above and type the following command:
+If you want to build your jekyll-project, navigate to your project folder as described above and type the following command:

 `sudo docker run --rm -it --volume="$PWD:/root/html" -p 4100:4000 ramirezfx/docker-jekyll:latest /bin/sh -c "cd /root/html && bundle exec jekyll build"`

+The build can be found inside the "html"-folder of the root of your jekyll-project.

 ## Use the pre-build image instead of creaing your own: